Supreme Court lets full travel ban take effect

-Washington (CNN)The US Supreme Court on Monday allowed the newest version President Donald Trump's travel ban to take effect pending appeal.
+Washington (CNN)The US Supreme Court on Monday allowed the newest version of President Donald Trump's travel ban to take effect pending appeal.

 This is the first time justices have allowed any edition of the ban to go forward in its entirety.
 It signals that some of the justices might be distinguishing the latest version from previous iterations and could be more likely, in the future, to rule in favor of the ban.